Sunday, September 13, 2009

 100 (gritty) Miles for Andrew Heckman to Salt Lake City

-Photos from Wells, NV to Wendover.
-UT to SLC - iPhone photos
+Photos from Wells, NV to Wendover, UT to SLC - iPhone photos

 Nor do I regret not pushing the weather envelope.
 Not only was I able to see why conditions had to be right for me to make this run, but as I pushed today to honor all those scouts who have powered through countless obstacles on their rides for us, I thought about Andrew Heckman.
 About six years ago, while doing a Mayors' Ride relay for us, he got caught in a storm.
 Andrew, who almost died, is paralyzed now.

-So the 95 pounds (with food and water) that it took me 13 hours too pedal across the Salt Flats and the Great Salt Lake basin on a 50 inch fixed gear bike are all dedicated to Andrew Heckman.
+So the 95 pounds (with food and water) that it took me 13 hours to pedal across the Salt Flats and the Great Salt Lake basin on a 50-inch fixed gear bike are all dedicated to Andrew Heckman.
 In his excitement to add what he could to make our Greenway real, his life will never be the same.
 So that Andrew's efforts will not be lost and so that I can keep the NBG flame burning, I chose to wait until the skies were clear.............

 In fact Andrew would have been the first to suggest that I sit tight like I did......

-I will say, however, that without rain, I did feel reasonably safe on I80.
-I especially enjoyed the mile markers.
-They told me when to drink and eat, and they helped me chart my progress (instead of one every 40 0r 50 seconds in a car, I saw a new one every 6 to 11 minutes!).
-And yet there again, it. would have been suicide to be on this part of I80 in less than perfect conditions.
-By waiting for them in Elko,.I I got a view of the Great Sslt Lake Basin that few besides Brigham Young and his early settlers have ever seen.
+I will say, however, that without rain, I did feel reasonably safe on I-80 even though cars and trucks roared past me at an average speed of probably 90 miles an hour.
+I especially appreciated the mile markers.
+They told me when to drink and eat, and they helped me chart my progress (instead of one every 40 or 50 seconds in a car, I saw a new one every 6 to 11 minutes!).
+And yet there again, it. would have been suicide to be on this part of I-80 in less than perfect conditions.
+By waiting for them in Elko, I got a view of the Great Sslt Lake Basin that few besides Brigham Young and his early settlers have ever seen.
+Out there one could only wonder what lay beyond the far away distant mountains that ringed the flat lifeless lands that seemed to know no end.
+For me, as I am sure was the case with the early settlers, it was hard not to wonder if it was easier in lands that seemed so far away.

 THX for all of U!!